Graphite-Docs/graphite/README.md

 3) Run `npm install`
 4) Run `npm run start`

-Note: Local development will result in CORS errors on authentication.
+Note 1: Local development will result in CORS errors on authentication.
 Use a CORS browser extension to get around this.
 Future version will eliminate this need and when pushed to a hosted site, the CORS error is resolved.

+Note 2: Configuration files `src/components/helpers/prod.js` and `src/components/helpers/dev.js` both need to be present in order to compile successfully.
+In case they are missing, add them before starting the project.

 ## Motivation